-I won't tell you how much we spent in five days there, but if you count on spending a third more than you would in the UK you won't be far wrong.
+I won't tell you how much we spent in five days there, but if you count on spending a third to a half more than you would in the UK you won't be far wrong.
 Usually I use cash for nearly everything, but here I switched to using my Transferwise debit card, onto which I had put more Norwegian krone than we could possibly spend (though we came closer than expected), and tried not to think about prices.

 We did quite a bit of travelling: the express train from the airport into Oslo, trains from Oslo to Myrdal and then down to Flåm, a taxi to Aurland, the bus tour up to the Stegastein viewpoint, the ferry from Aurland to Bergen, and two taxi trips in Bergen.
 And there's not much accommodation in some areas, so our hotel in Aurland was expensive.
 We also ate out quite a bit, which is around 50% more expensive than in the UK; food bought in the supermarkets was similarly expensive.
 Those were the (relatively) most expensive things.

 Other things seemed relatively cheap, or at least only normally expensive.

 Our hotel in Oslo, the Thon Spectrum, was (on special) 4800 kr (about £450) for three nights, which seemed roughly on a par with UK rates for similar hotels.
 It was a nice hotel, and had probably the best hotel breakfast we've ever found.